 Penalty: $8 000.

-211. Protection against self incrimination
+211. Protection against self-incrimination

 (1) An individual may refuse or fail to give information or do any other thing that the individual is required to do by or under this Law if giving the information or doing the thing might incriminate the individual.